offroad99/bac-lab/README.md

 This initial release of **Unified Branch – Branch as Code** (referred to as **Release 1, Early Availability**) introduces the provisioning of branch network infrastructure—**security appliances**, **switches**, and **Wi-Fi access points**—holistically using **Network as Code (NAC)** concepts, practices, and procedures.

+➡️ Check the [Unified Branch - Branch as Code Design Guide: Release 1 - Early Availability](docs/Readme.md) to learn more about the deployment model supported.

 ➡️ The Branch as Code Design Guide is available here: **\[ADD LINK]**

 ---